About me

 If you are interested in hiring me in the UK, you would not need to sponsor a work permit, as I have been recognised as a Global Talent by the British Academy.

-Important information about my background (in a more formal way):
+Information about my background (in a more formal way):

-Workshop: Analyzing Big Data
+Workshop: Analysing Big Data

 Part of postgraduate module on the methods in International Relations Research, LSE (IR501)